Aspher0/BypassEmote/README.md

 Try asking the developers of the sync plugin you use to integrate BypassEmote, but please respect them if they refuse.

 **Q**: The plugin tells me the game build has not been approved, what does that mean?<br/>
 **A**: A game patch can move the functions BypassEmote needs.
 So after a patch, the parts of the plugin that rely on them stay off until I have checked the new build and approved it.
 The plugin checks every 10 minutes on its own, and you can also check for updates manually in the configuration window.
+The plugin will keep working but you may need to stop your current bypass to bypass another emote.

 **Q**: I found a bug, how and where can I report it?<br/>
 **A**: Just open an issue on this Github repository explaining the bug, how to reproduce it and try providing any relevant errors that may appear in the `/xllog` window by filtering the regex global filter with "BypassEmote".